 We should be clear that just because a doctor makes an error concerning a diagnosis does not mean that they have committed medical negligence.
 A misdiagnosis can happen many different ways, including:

 A misdiagnosis can result in a medical malpractice claim if the patient suffers harm due to a lack of adequate care from their doctor.

 A misdiagnosis can affect all aspects of a person’s life.
 In many cases of misdiagnosis, a patient’s underlying condition will worsen, requiring them to undergo aggressive treatment.
 In some cases, a misdiagnosis may not be discovered until it is too late for a patient.
 One study of 538 patients who reported diagnostic mistakes showed that 28% of the errors led to life-threatening outcomes or permanent disability.

 Not all cases of misdiagnosis can be prevented.
 However, patients should have a good working relationship with their doctor and take steps to thoroughly understand all aspects of their treatment.
 It never hurts to seek a second opinion, particularly when dealing with a serious medical condition or if you are facing surgery.

 If you or a loved one have suffered harm due to a misdiagnosis, you may be entitled to compensation for what happened.
-At the Weitz Firm, our skilled and experienced team is ready to look into your case and determine whether you are entitled to any of the following compensation:
+At The Weitz Firm, LLC, our skilled and experienced team is ready to look into your case and determine whether you are entitled to any of the following compensation: